Every woman goes through menopause.

 The menopause transition often begins in a woman's early 40s with perimenopause, impacting nearly every aspect of her life and creating ripple effects for those around her.

-• 75% of women endure symptoms for 7-10 years or more, often leading to exhaustion and overwhelm.
+• Around 75% of women experience menopausal symptoms, which can last 7–10 years or more and often lead to exhaustion and overwhelm.

-• Severe symptoms can reduce income by up to 8% due to absenteeism, lost productivity, and early retirement.
+• Severe symptoms can cut income by up to 8% through absenteeism, lost productivity, and early retirement.

 • Stigma worsens stress, isolation, and feelings of shame.

-• Mental health is affected, with up to 45% of women experiencing heightened anxiety and depression.
+• Mental health is affected, with up to 45% of women experiencing anxiety or depression.

-• Overlooked risks like osteoporosis and heart disease increase the likelihood of chronic illness and disability.
+• Ignoring risks like osteoporosis and heart disease leads to higher rates of chronic illness and disability.

 The economic costs